carlmylo/docu-rpcs3/pages/english/instruments/drums/wii-gh.md

 * Gem colors do not match the pads.
 * This was tested with a Raphnet "Classic controller to USB adapter".
 	* If the controller doesn't work at all, try installing [[Raphnet's management tool]](https://www.raphnet-tech.com/products/adapter_manager/index.php).
+* RPCN Menus (for sending or accepting online invites) may cause a softlock.
+You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.

 ## Pad Information